ebi-pf-team/genome-properties/docs/flatfile.rst

 Each Genome Property is represented by two files

 + **DESC file** - is a description of the GP and the constituent steps
-+ **FA file** - is a concatenation of fasta files that resolve to a yes for each of the constituent steps
++ **FASTA file** - is a concatenation of fasta files that resolve to a yes for each of the constituent steps

 ---------
 DESC file